Cartography-jpl/pynitf/_sources/nitf_format_change.rst.txt

 Note that often you need to modify the writing of a NITF field, but not do anything special for the reading.
-Many of our field handlers just use the normal python command (e.g., 'float' to get a float), which doesn't assume much about the format.
-So if we modify a field to a "+10.0" or a " 10.0" or a "10.0" all get parsed without change.
+Many of our field handlers just use the normal python conversions (e.g., 'float()' to get a float), which doesn't assume much about the format.
+So if we modify a field to a "+10.0" or a " 10.0" or a "10.0" all get parsed when reading without change.

 However in some cases you do need to update the reading also.